MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 1. Download the [Surface IT Toolkit](https://www.microsoft.com/download/details.aspx?id=46703).
 The Surface IT Toolkit contains the [Surface UEFI Configurator](/surface/surface-it-toolkit-uefi-config) tool, formerly only available as a separate install.
 2. Go to [Get started with Surface IT Toolkit](/surface/surface-it-toolkit#get-started-with-surface-it-toolkit) and follow the installation instructions.
-2. Download the [Surface Hub 2S drivers and firmware Windows Installer MSI file](https://www.microsoft.com/download/details.aspx?id=101974): **SurfaceHub2S_Win10_19045_24.043.31687.0.MSI** You'll use this file when you install the new operating system.
+2. Download the [Surface Hub 2S drivers and firmware Windows Installer MSI file](https://www.microsoft.com/download/details.aspx?id=101974): **SurfaceHub2S_Win10_19045_24.043.31687.0.MSI**.
+You'll use this file when you install the new operating system.

 ### Prepare the SEMM certificate

-You must prepare a certificate if this is the first time you have used Surface UEFI Configurator.
-This certificate ensures that after a device is enrolled in SEMM, you can modify UEFI settings only by using packages created with the approved certificate.
+If this the first time using UEFI Configurator, you must prepare a certificate.
+This certificate ensures that after a device is enrolled in SEMM, UEFI settings can only be modified by using packages created with the approved certificate.

-How you get a certificate depends on the size or complexity of your organization:
+How you get a certificate might depend on the size or complexity of your organization:

 - Enterprise organizations typically maintain their own infrastructure to generate certificates according to standard security practices.